Priyanshuishwar/CODSOFT/README.md

-That sounds like a great initiative for your internship!
 Here’s a brief overview of how each project could leverage HTML, CSS, JavaScript, and React, along with their purposes:
 1. Personal Portfolio

     HTML: Structure your projects, skills, and contact information.